birajnp/Code-Review/_episodes/02-pair_programming.md

 Pair-programming tends to detect and resolve defects at the earliest possible moment, before code is even included in a commit to a repository.

 ## Improved Satisfaction and Team Dynamics
-Pair programming haas been found to dramatically increase individual satisfaction.
-Collaborating with someone on a shared task is far more enjoyable for most people, and allows for the pair to celebrate success, mourne setbacks, and generally build camaraderie.
+Pair programming has been found to dramatically increase individual satisfaction.
+Collaborating with someone on a shared task is far more enjoyable for most people, and allows for the pair to celebrate success, mourn setbacks, and generally build camaraderie.
 One study consistently showed >90% of participants preferred pair programming over solo programming (Williams 2000).

 Another added benefit of pair-programming is that team members learn to work with each other more effectively.
 By giving consistent practice in this area, pair programming forces people to work through personality differences and different working styles.